apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ohio lawmakers ban gender-affirming care for minors, overriding governor's veto**
+**FAA halts Boeing 737 Max production expansion, but clears path to return Max 9 to service**

-You can read more about it [here](https://www.washingtonpost.com/nation/2024/01/24/transcare-veto-override/).
+You can read more about it [here](https://www.cnbc.com/2024/01/24/boeing-737-max-faa-halts-production-expansion-oks-inspection-instructions.html).

 ## Requirements
 - Python 3.8